lveldhuisen/DBG-CommonGround-Code/README.md

 DATA & CODE FILE OVERVIEW

 This repository contains 2 code scripts for Denver Botanic Gardens' restoration project at CommonGround golf course.
-All data to run these scripts can be found in \Denver Botanic Gardens\Conservation - Restoration\CommonGround Golf Course.
-2022 files are in \Denver Botanic Gardens\Conservation - Restoration\CommonGround Golf Course\Data_rick.
+All data to run these scripts can be found in \Denver Botanic Gardens\Conservation - Restoration\CommonGround Golf Course\Data_rick.

 CODE SCRIPTS